 Framework for improving water balance and nutrient mitigation by applying small water retention measures

-FramWat aims to work out the regional, common framework for flood, drought and pollution mitigation by increasing the buffer capacity of the landscape.
-Majority of water management and flood protection measures follow more traditional approaches, including large scale grey infrastructure investment programs or capital projects.
-They have not been balanced by green infrastructure which takes into account valuable ecosystem services provided by nature in the landscape settings.
-FramWat project supported the idea for using the landscape features to help solving environmental problems in water bodies in a sustainable way.
-The result is new methodology for incorporation of natural and small retention measures in a form of action plan to be implemented in river basins.
+FramWat supported the idea for using the landscape features to help solving environmental problems in water bodies in a sustainable way.
+The innovative way for doing so was the development of methods which translate existing knowledge about N(S)WRM features into river basin management practice.
+This resulted in preparing new methodology for incorporation of natural and small retention measures in a form of action plan to be implemented in river basins.
 We have developed new tools: GIS based tool for assessment of needs and possibilities (FroGIS), Excel based tool for comparison of different variants of catchment development (StaticTool) and Decision Support System which summarises all findings.
-The proposed approach is written in form of Guidelines and tested in six catchments developed and approved by local water authorities.
-Number of seminars, workshops and presentations made proposed methodology available for broader public.
+The proposed approached is written down in the form of Guidelines and tested in the six catchments developed together and approved by local water authorities for the further use.

 The project integrated the stakeholders most affected by droughts and floods (municipalities, forest districts, representatives of agriculture,nature protection agencies) with each other and experts, and facilitated creating ideas for in mitigating their effects.
 Problems and possible solutions were identified (Action plan), and tools (DSS planner) were provided to support stakeholders in the process of implementing activities (i.e. legal and technical guidelines).